Dynamical response of twin stars to perturbations: Methods

 \subsection{Numerical Setup}

-To study the nonlinear response to perturbations of twin and hadronic stars we have employed the open-source code \texttt{GR1D}\footnote{\href{https://github.com/evanoconnor/GR1D} {\texttt{https://github.com/evanoconnor/GR1D}}} \citep{oconnor_new_2010}, which solves the spherically symmetric general-relativistic hydrodynamic equations with a finite-volume scheme, piecewise-parabolic reconstruction and an HLLE Riemann solver~\citep[see, \eg][]{Rezzolla_book:2013}.
+To study the nonlinear response to perturbations of twin and hadronic stars we have employed the open-source code \texttt{GR1D} \cite{oconnor_new_2010}, which solves the spherically symmetric general-relativistic hydrodynamic equations with a finite-volume scheme, piecewise-parabolic reconstruction and an HLLE Riemann solver~\cite[see, \eg][]{Rezzolla_book:2013}.
 The initial data is obtained via the solution of the Tolman-Oppenheimer-Volkoff (TOV) equations.
 A uniform one-dimensional (1D) spatial grid is used with a resolution of $100\,{\rm m}$ and the outer boundary is extended to $200\,{\rm km}$ (additional resolutions at $50\,{\rm m}$ and $25\,{\rm m}$ have been studied to explore the converge of the solutions).
 The temporal evolution uses the method-of-lines to a second-order Runge-Kutta scheme with a Courant-Friedrichs-Lewy (CFL) condition set to 1/2.
 An atmosphere with a constant density of $1\, \mathrm{g/cm}^3$ is set outside the stellar profile.
-We finally note that because of the computational costs associated with our large campaign of simulations, we have here resorted to the use of 1D simulations.
-However, some of the simulations have also been performed with the publicly available and fully three-dimensional (3D) general-relativistic hydrodynamic code \texttt{WhiskyTHC}~\citep{Radice2013b} obtaining very similar results.
+We finally note that because of the computational costs associated with our large exploration of the space of parameters, which counts more than 500 simulations, we have here resorted to the use of 1D simulations.